openpolitics/manifesto/society.md

 ## Immigration

-The British Isles have been the destination of migrants for millenia.
+The British Isles have been the destination of migrants for millennia.
 Each new influx of migrants have brought new skills, languages and other cultural influences.
 Immigration has been unambiguously beneficial to this country, and continues to allow companies, organisations and communities to strengthen and improve by bringing in talents and viewpoints they otherwise lack.

 This manifesto opposes those policies and views that seek to stigmatise, isolate, or denigrate those who wish to come and make a positive contribution to British society and the economy.